The Consumer Bar

 Why it matters: Continued messages after a clear opt‑out can raise damages and undermine a company’s defense.

-Consumer takeaway: Use simple commands like “STOP
+Consumer takeaway: Use simple commands like “STOP".

 9) Data Hygiene and Third‑Party Lists Are Under a Microscope